Mason Plumlee: Charlotte Hornets (2021–2023)

 On August 6, 2021, Plumlee and the draft rights to JT Thor were traded to the Charlotte Hornets in exchange for the draft rights to Balša Koprivica.
 Plumlee made his Hornets debut on October 20, recording eight points, ten rebounds and five assists in a 123–122 win over the Indiana Pacers.
 On December 27, he scored a season-high 15 points, alongside nine rebounds, three assists, two steals and three blocks, in a 123–99 win over the Houston Rockets.

 On January 21, 2023, Plumlee scored a season-high 25 points, alongside eleven rebounds and two assists, in a 122–118 win over the Atlanta Hawks.
 During Plumlee's 2022–23 season with the Hornets as their starting center for the second straight year, he was averaging career highs in points (12.2) and rebounds (9.7) per game.

-Los Angeles Clippers (2023–present)
+Los Angeles Clippers (2023–2024)

 On February 9, 2023, Plumlee was traded to the Los Angeles Clippers in exchange for Reggie Jackson and a future second-round pick.
+As a member of the Clippers organization, Plumlee would join notable Clippers players Russell Westbrook, Kawhi Leonard, Paul George, and coach Tyronn Lue.
 Plumlee made his Clippers debut on February 14, recording eight points, five rebounds and three assists, in a 134–124 win over the Golden State Warriors.

+On July 7, 2023, Plumlee re-signed with the Los Angeles Clippers.

+Phoenix Suns (2024–2025)

+On July 5, 2024, Plumlee signed with the Phoenix Suns.
+With the Suns sitting at 15–18 to begin the 2025 part of their 2024–25 campaign, the Suns elected to move Plumlee into their starting lineup in place of Jusuf Nurkić, beginning in their January 6, 2025 game against the Philadelphia 76ers.

+Return to Charlotte (2025–present)

+On July 13, 2025, Plumlee signed with the Charlotte Hornets, returning to the franchise for a second stint.